ssandrews/Smoldyn/docs/user/user_manual.rst

    Smoldyn should work just as well as if it was installed, but you will need to be in this directory to run it.

-.. warn:: If installation failed
+.. note:: If installation failed

    If you get errors due to missing dll files, look in the dll directory in the Smoldyn download.
 If the needed dll file is in there, then simply copy